jbiatek/BSGRulebook/rulebook.md

 Any character with piloting in their skill set is allowed to fly a viper themselves.
 They should have a piloting token in addition to their regular character token, used to represent which viper they are flying.
 These are manned vipers, as opposed to unmanned ones.

 While piloting, players have the option of using their Movement step to move their viper to an adjacent space area.
 During Movement, players can also land their viper and move to a ship location  at the cost of discarding 1 Skill Card (their viper goes back into the reserves).
-Whenever a pilot moves to a regular space, voluntarily or involuntarily, their ship returns to the Reserves unless otherwise indicated.
+Whenever a pilot moves to a regular location, voluntarily or involuntarily, their ship returns to the Reserves unless otherwise indicated.

-During their Action step, the player may choose to activate their own viper as their action.
-This could mean moving twice in one turn, first as a move and the second as a viper activation.
+While piloting, a pilot may use an action to activate their own viper.
+This could mean moving twice in a single turn, first as a move and again as a viper activation.
 Note that landing a viper is *not* available as an action or activation, it is strictly a move.

 ### Cylon Players